nfrankeln/algo-binary-search/README.md

 # Binary Search

-Binary Search is an extraordinarily common interview algorithm and application question.
 The goal is to find the index of a value that you pass in compared to a sorted array of strings or integers.
 You can read more [here](https://en.wikipedia.org/wiki/Binary_search_algorithm).

 Let's take a look at some code: